Contours - 1 metre - Queensland - by area of interest

 This data is a collection of 1 metre contours over parts of the State of Queensland.
 The original source data that this data was compiled from was captured using Airborne Laser Scanning (LiDAR).

 You cannot download the entire State in one single order, it is to large.
 This dataset allows you to extract your area of interest using the 'clip, zip and ship' functionality only.
-You can select areas by local government area, city or suburb (locality) or freehand over small areas.
+You can select areas by LGA in most cases and by city or suburb (locality) or freehand over small areas.
 You cannot download the entire State in one single order.

 Data does not cover the whole of the State.